 - Do volunteer consulting, mentoring, board service, public service, or philanthropy

 We invite participants to share career interests, aspirations, and opportunities; explore what they want or need for professional growth and development; develop strategies and action plans and participate in group brainstorming, resource sharing, and support.
 Our approach is client-centered and individualized within a supportive group setting, with an emphasis on participants’ sustainable development, helping them to become more effective and self-sufficient in their their jobs and careers, more productive and engaged in their work and its meaning for themselves and others, and more aligned with their own true vocations, realizing their full potential throughout their careers and lives.
-We meet on the first and third Thursday of every month of the year and no membership is necessary to participate.
+We meet on the second and fourth Thursday of every month of the year and no membership is necessary to participate.
 All of our events are free and open to everyone.
 And see us when we have a table in Reidy Friendship Hall on Sundays after services, where we provide individual help -- we'll be there most Sundays.